NIVANorge/Mobius2/docs/existingmodels/easytox.md

 A so-called "baseflow index" determines what proportion of the soil runoff goes to the groundwater.
 The remaining proportion goes to the river.

-The retention time in the river is computed using Manning's formula (**REF**), and some assumptions about the river slope and bank slope.
+The retention time in the river is computed using [Manning's formula](https://en.wikipedia.org/wiki/Manning_formula), and some assumptions about the river slope and bank slope.

 The lake runoff is computed using a rating curve that depends on the lake water level above the outlet level.